avwo/whistle/README.md

 Description：

 1. **pattern** is an expression to match the target request url.
-You can write patterns in different forms including domain, path, reqular expression, wildcard, and so on.
+You can write patterns in different forms including domain, path, regular expression, wildcard, and so on.

 		# matching domain
 		www.example.com